 Executing a goal involves more than just writing it down and dusting it off quarterly when you meet with your manager for a performance review.
 Bring your OKRs to life by tracking your progress weekly, collaborating with your team when you are not on track for success, and adjusting in real-time.
 If you are using the OKR framework in your company, you need a platform to communicate and execute them successfully.

-Our Rhythm software is the ideal solution for companies using OKRs.
+Our Rhythm OKR software is the ideal solution for companies using OKRs.
 In Rhythm, you can measure the progress toward Objectives and Key Results every week, keeping them front and center for everyone in the company.
 You can link company, team, and individual OKRs together to create a visual map of how the work relates, and you can break down silos and manage cross-functional work effortlessly.
 Best of all, Rhythm situates your OKRs in context by allowing you to see how they drive your company’s strategy.
 They aren’t just goals for the sake of having goals; you can see how they support your BHAG, your Core Purpose and Core Values.
 Using Rhythm as an OKR tool keeps the strategic relevance of your goals front and center.

 Perhaps the biggest reason you shouldn’t use a spreadsheet to track OKRs is that it isn’t actionable or sustainable.
 As your company grows, your spreadsheet would have thousands of goals and couldn’t possibly be effective.
 It would likely be out of date by the time your teams finished putting the data in each quarter.
 Google sheets and Excel are designed to be spreadsheets to crunch numbers, not drive employee engagement and manage team performance.
-To bring the OKRs to life, you need a system to execute them.
+To bring the OKRs to life, you need the best OKR software system to execute them.
 You need Rhythm, the OKR software that help you keep your team aligned and accountable.

 Looking for more direction to help get you started with Team OKRs?
 Check out our additional resources: